ABOUT INLAND HARVEST

 Inland Harvest volunteers will pick up any amount of good, nutritious food from businesses in the Inland Empire and take it directly to shelters and community food programs.

 Since 1990 our volunteers have transported more than 29 million pounds of good food to locations providing food for the hungry in the Inland Empire.

-Here is a SHOUT OUT OF THANKS to our generous donors: UCR, Yucaipa Schools, 15 local Kentucky Fried Chicken Stores, over 10 Pizza Hut Stores, Donut House (Grand Terrace), Chipotles (2 Stores), Abel’s Bakery, Clark’s Loma Linda, ALDI Yucaipa and SBD, LL East Hospital, LLUMC Hospital, Shakey’s Pizza, LL Catering, LLU Cafeteria, Redlands Unified Schools, Ranch Market, Von’s Redlands, Red Lobster SBD, California School for the Deaf, Blessing Center/Joseph’s Storehouse, The Behavior Med Center, CVS Stores (5 stores), Trader Joe’s Riverside, Patio Pantry LL, Stell’s, Arrowhead Regional Hospital, University of Redlands, Olive Garden SBD, Michelle’s Bakery, Gourmet Pizza, Jacinto Farms, Elks Lodge, Olive Avenue Market,
+Here is a SHOUT OUT OF THANKS to our generous donors: UCR, Yucaipa Schools, 15 local Kentucky Fried Chicken Stores, over 10 Pizza Hut Stores, Donut House (Grand Terrace), Chipotles (2 Stores), Abel’s Bakery, Clark’s Loma Linda, ALDI Yucaipa and SBD, LL East Hospital, LLUMC Hospital, Shakey’s Pizza, LL Catering, LLU Cafeteria, Redlands Unified Schools, Ranch Market, Von’s Redlands, Red Lobster SBD, California School for the Deaf, Blessing Center/Joseph’s Storehouse, The Behavior Med Center, CVS Stores (5 stores), Trader Joe’s Riverside, Patio Pantry LL, Stell’s, Arrowhead Regional Hospital, University of Redlands, Olive Garden SBD, Michelle’s Bakery, Gourmet Pizza, Jacinto Farms, Elks Lodge, and Olive Avenue Market.